 Be Descriptive and Specific

 Again, the above example of the dog and its owner can help us understand this.
-Yes the image is of a dog and inputting “dog” into the alt image field completes the task of adding alt text, it does not give any value to those with low vision needs nor to the search engines.
+Yes, the image is of a dog and inputting “dog” into the alt image field completes the task of adding alt text, it does not give any value to those with low vision needs nor to the search engines.
 The more detailed alt text copy of “Labrador retriever dog shaking hands with its owner” can help you to envision what is happening in the image and helps search engines know exactly what is happening.
-If perhaps the keywords for the content you were sharing this image with were “Labrador Retriever Dog” or “dog shaking hands” then your search engine optimization would be improved because you have reinforced with search engines that the content your are sharing is indeed all based around the same subject (your keywords).
+If perhaps the keywords for the content you were sharing this image with were “Labrador Retriever Dog” or “dog shaking hands” then your search engine optimization would be improved because you have reinforced with search engines that the content you are sharing is indeed all based around the same subject (your keywords).